ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

     link: https://github.com/volatilemolotov

 tags:
- - Evaluation
  - ADK
  - Tutorials
+ - MCP
 ---
 ## Introduction
 This guide shows how to host a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server with Server Sent Events (SSE) transport on Google Kubernetes Engine (GKE).
 MCP is an open protocol that standardizes how AI agents interact with their environment and external data sources.
 MCP clients can communicate with the MCP servers using two distinct transport mechanisms:
    * [Standard Input/Output (stdio)](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) - direct process communication
-   * [Server-Sent Events (SSE) or Streamable HTTP](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http) or Streamable HTTP - web-based streaming communication
+   * [Server-Sent Events (SSE)](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http) or Streamable HTTP - web-based streaming communication

 ### You have several options for deploying MCP:
 1. Local Development: Host both MCP clients and servers on the same local machine